Updated August 2017

 People read about drug cartels and related murders in Mexico and think all of Mexico is dangerous.
 No one seems to grasp just how big Mexico is.
 Violence tends to be localized.

 Not be too blithe, Mexico is a different kind of safe from the States.
 I won’t tell you that you can operate exactly the same here.
-Acknowledged police corruption (as opposed to police corruption American Style) and the need to take a more cautious approach to driving between cities in Mexico, especially at night, are two areas that make being safe in Mexico different.
+Acknowledged police corruption (as opposed to police corruption American Style) and the need to take a more cautious approach to driving between cities in Mexico, especially at night, are two areas that make being safe in Mexico exotic.

-Things were winding down from a day at the beach happily body surfing and eating fresh shrimp under the palapas near where I live.
-The sun was setting.
+Things were winding down from a day at the beach happily body surfing and eating fresh shrimp under the palapas near where I live The sun was setting.
 The sky had begun to turn dusky and fringed in neon bringing with it the sense of peace unique to Sunday evenings.

-Veronica is an American married to a Mexican national for ten years and fully integrated into the Mexican community.
+Veronica is an American married to a Mexican national for 12 years and fully integrated into the Mexican community.
 She knows that driving at night between some towns is not considered a good idea in parts of Mexico, a double jeopardy of possible construction road hazards and other, more human hazards.

 Admittedly, we would not question the safety of driving between cities in the U.S, making this a distinct departure from what I am used to and creating a feeling akin to what must have been felt by pioneer women taking precautions against Indian raids on the caravan at night.
+Danger in Mexico isn't more danger.
+It's just different danger.

 The conversation was food for thought.
 Without having heard it, would I one night decided to hop in my car and drive to Culiacan?
 The answer is no.